WetwireStudios/docs/s7-tfar.md

 > *2-3, Team 2* would be on frequency `230` or `232`.

-#### Note about specific SR frequencies
-Generally, a team will never use their team specific frequency (*ex `143`*) unless they are conducting special business.
-Usually stick to your base frequency, for example if they were branching off to do something else, which is unlikely.
-Normally a team will maintain their Squad's frequency.
-This works in a heirarchical fashion, meaning that to speak to your parent group, you simply remove a place value.

 General channels for Spartan groups are their platoon # followed by two 0's

 > *Spartan 1* would be on general frequency `100`